BrowserStackCE/browserstack-examples-cucumber-junit5/README.md

 # On Premise/ Self Hosted

-You can interact with a browser for eg Chrome using it's drivers for eg. ChromeDriver.
+You can interact with a browser for eg Chrome using its drivers for eg. ChromeDriver.
 Selenium enables this functinality by using WebDriver for each browser

 ## Prerequisites